Mathijs-Bakker/godotdev.nvim/README.md

 1. Tell Godot to connect to that port
    In Godot, configure your external editor or plugin to connect to `127.0.0.1:6666`.
    Make sure the TCP port you choose is free and consistent between Neovim and Godot.

+## Reconnect to Godot's LSP server

+When you lose connection or launched a script in Neovim earlier than Godot use the `:GodotReconnect` command to connect.

 ## Keymaps